Skip to content ↓

 1. How do we involve children with SEND in shaping their education and future?

-Staff will discuss a child’s progress with them and the child’s views will be taken into consideration when discussing progress and target setting.
+Staff will discuss a child’s progress with them and the child’s views will be taken into consideration when creating a pupil passport and target setting.

-A child’s views will also be considered at the annual review process and when the class teacher is completing their One Page Profile.
+A child’s views will also be considered at the annual review process.

 1. What are our areas of expertise in supporting children with SEND and how do we secure the expertise of others?
 What training have we had as staff?